junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Introduced in Senate
 - 2015-06-25 — Introduced in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 (Sponsor introductory remarks on measure: CR S4652-4653)
 - 2015-07-07 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 139.
+- 2015-11-30 — Message on Senate action sent to the House.
+- 2015-11-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8195; text as passed Senate: CR S8195)
+- 2015-11-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8195; text as passed Senate: CR S8195)
+- 2015-11-30 — Received in the House.
+- 2015-11-30 — Referred to the House Committee on Oversight and Government Reform.